justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

 This tutorial will show you how to add a custom low stock activity by implementing the `CommerceLowStockActivity` interface.

-Low stock activities are actions that are automatically taken if products fall below their configured Minimum Stock Quantities. configured products fall below a certain level of stock.
+Low stock activities are actions that are automatically taken if products fall below their configured Minimum Stock Quantities.
 Liferay Commerce provides one default low stock activity, which is to unpublish the product.

 ![Out of the box low stock activity](./images/01.png "Out of the box low stock activity")

 ## Overview

 1. **Deploy an Example**
-1. **Walk Through the Example**
+2. **Walk Through the Example**
-1. **Additional Information**
+3. **Additional Information**

 ## Deploy an Example